Media & Events

 March 2024 - Manchester

-After meeting Andy Burnham, The Mayor of Greater Manchester at The Labour Party's Pathway to Power event last year, I am delighted to be heading to Manchester to speak to all the Chief Executives of Greater Manchester's Local Authorities about ways to tackle poverty in their communities.
-I will also be providing Andy Burnham's department with training on The Biology of Poverty.
+After meeting Andy Burnham, The Mayor of Greater Manchester at The Labour Party's Pathway to Power event last year, I was delighted to be invited to Manchester to train the strategy departments at The Greater Manchester Combined Authority on The Biology of Poverty.

 March 2024 - London

-The Bank of England's Social Mobility Network invited me to speak to them about my book and discuss ways that the Bank can support the most vulnerable in our society.
+The Bank of England's Social Mobility Network invited me to speak to them about my book.

 February 2024